-Skin cancer can occur in certain jobs for a variety of reasons.
-People who work outside can suffer from over exposure to sunlight, while certain jobs may see employees come into contact with dangerous chemicals or radiation that can bring about the condition.
+Occupational Skin Cancer can occur in certain jobs for a variety of reasons.
+People who work outside can suffer from over exposure to sunlight, while certain jobs may require employees to come into contact with dangerous chemicals or radiation that can bring about the condition.

-If you are diagnosed with skin cancer and feel your work environment was to blame, Sheldon Davidson Solicitors may be able to help you make an industrial disease claim.
+If you are diagnosed with skin cancer and feel your work environment was to blame, Sheldon Davidson Solicitors may be able to help you make an occupational skin cancer claim.

 Which jobs are at risk?

-Protective equipment should be available to shield staff from sunlight as much as possible, while work schedules should ensure no one is at risk from being out in the sun for too long.
+Protective equipment should be made available by employers to shield staff from sunlight as much as possible, and work schedules should ensure no one is out in the sun for too long.

-Many people work with dangerous chemicals that can cause skin disorders including cancer if not used safely.
+In addition to the risks posed by the sun, many people work with dangerous chemicals that can cause skin disorders including skin cancer if not used safely.
 Cleaners and medical staff are just two examples of the kind of role which poses this risk.

 In these cases, protective equipment such as gloves and masks should be readily available, and employees should have clear guidelines regarding the safe use of all substances.